nageshchauhan/thinkofjava.io/docs/fundamentals/2_datatype/datatypes.md

 ```

 ### long
-Sometimes int may not enough to hold large value then we can use long datatype.
+Sometimes integer may not enough to hold a large value then we can use long datatype.

 **Size**: 8 bytes (64 bits)